Wine Reviews

 A $10 bottle of bubbles that drinks like a decent bottle of Champagne?
 Say it isn’t so!
 This bottle of bubbles is crafted in a modern Moët & Chandon style.
 This is the bottle I’ll be drinking on Sunday afternoon, possibly with Oysters Rockefeller.

 Made in Burgundy, this Blanc de Blanc is a blend of Chardonnay and Aligote.
-Fresh flavors of ripe peaches and hazelnuts, the pin-point bubbles bring a fine mousse and an pretty honeysuckle aroma to the the experience.
+Its fresh flavors of ripe peaches and hazelnuts are complemented by pin-point bubbles that bring a fine mousse and a pretty honeysuckle aroma to the experience.

 Wine Rating: 89 Points